 The crew lowered the rescue boat and picked up the three men.
 The stowaways had used a small rowing boat to reach the vessel and had than managed to climb up the rudder and then into the rudder trunk.
 So that the stowaways could disembark, the vessel had to divert to Cape Town.

 There is never access to the rudder trunk from the inside of the vessel as it is just an open void considered part of the hull.

-It is extremely unlikely that a person would be able to sit on the rudder and not be washed out of the rudder trunk during a sea passage.
-If people in the rudder trunk are not found before departure or shortly after departure, they will most likely be lost at sea.
+Stowaways in the steering gear trunk